Why I Learned American Sign Language & You Should Too [Updated!]

 Benefits of Learning a Second Language

 One NEA Research study explains that there are SO many benefits to learning a second language in general.
 (ASL counts!)
-I really suggest digging into this study, it’s very interesting and plays a huge role in why I teach my almost four-year-old son ASL.
+I really suggest digging into this study, it’s very interesting and plays a huge role in why I teach my son ASL.
 Here’s a summary:

 - Benefits academic progress